5 Reasons Why You Should Buy a Stovetop Grill Pan

 Grill pans are incredibly versatile.

-Some come with long handles similar to a skillet and are used in very much the same way.
+Some come with long handles similar to those of a skillet and are used in very much the same way.
 These are great for recipes that call for cooking items in the oven and finishing them on the grill.
 And, if you have limited space, these are roughly the same size as a medium-large cast iron pan, which makes storage a breeze.

-One thing to note: if you have an induction cook top, you’ll want to look for a grill pan made from an “induction safe” material, such as cast iron.
-Watch out for items made from copper, aluminum, or glass, as they won’t work on their own.
+One thing to note: if you have an induction cooktop, you’ll want to look for a grill pan made from an induction-safe material, such as cast iron.
+Watch out for items made from copper, aluminum or glass, as they won’t work on their own.

 Even Cooking